ReeganMitchell/ReeganMitchell/README.md

 ## About Me:

-- Student at Newcastle University in final year of MCOMP Computer Science with Games development.
+- Recent Graduate at Newcastle University with a 2:1 in MCOMP Computer Science with Games development.
 - Simracer, currently driving for Zansho Simsport.

 <!---